top of page

 It’s all about the money

-If given 5 minutes I can clarify how this fee is generated and why the service is absolutely worth it.
-I will also describe ways that can save money (or time) by eliminating certain aspects of the design process.
-The business of architecture is a competitive one.
-If you search long enough you will find a fee that is lower than mine and perhaps lower than the next architect as well.
-However, the bottom line is we are all professionals and we all really cost about the same (or in some cases more).
-What you are getting or not getting (in the background) are the services that can be provided.
-A lower fee means one of two things, you are getting a lower fee because something has been pulled out of the service and you are not aware of it or the person providing the service has missed an item(s).
-The real value of a qualified architect/designer is in the level of experience he or she brings to the table.
+If given just five minutes to explain, I can clarify how this fee is determined and why the services I provide are undoubtedly worth the investment.
+During this brief interaction, I also take the opportunity to describe various strategies that can help save money or time by potentially eliminating certain aspects of the design process.
+The business of architecture is undeniably competitive, and if you search thoroughly enough, you will likely find a fee that is lower than mine, or perhaps even lower than that of the next architect you consult.
+However, the bottom line remains that we are all professionals in this field, and when you examine the entirety of what we offer, our costs tend to align closely.
+The critical factor to consider is what you are receiving or not receiving behind the scenes.
+A lower fee often indicates one of two possibilities: either you are receiving a lower fee because certain services have been excluded without your knowledge, or the individual providing the service has overlooked key items.
+The true value of a qualified architect or designer lies in the extensive level of experience and expertise they bring to the table, which can make a significant difference in the outcome of your project.

 Comments